 Chris Sulla is a Lecturer in Information systems with the W. P. Carey School of Business at ASU.
 Prior to joining ASU in Spring 2019, Chris was the Chief Information Officer for Sensient Technologies Corporation headquartered in Milwaukee Wisconsin.
 At Sensient was responsible for all facets of IT that included modernizing its global business systems & processes, creating & implementing its Cybersecurity Strategy, and renovating its infrastructure through selective managed services through the use of a demand and supply service delivery governance model.

 Srinivasan Radhakrishnan, lecturer

 Srini Radhakrishnan is a Lecturer in Information systems with the W. P. Carey School of Business at ASU.
-Srini has over 25 years of information technology management experience at a variety of companies including, Intel, SAP and Hewlett Packard.
+Srini has over 25 years of information technology management experience at a variety of companies including, Intel, SAP, and Hewlett Packard.
 He is certified by the Project Management Institute and Amazon Web Services as a Project Manager and Cloud Practitioner.
-He has also authored several book in the information technology and management area.
+He has also authored several books in the information technology and management area.
 Srini uses his industry experience to enrich the courses he teaches.